Coastal Access in Kent

 from just across the Sussex border in Camber through Dungeness,

-Folkestone, Dover, Deal and Sandwich to Ramsgate was opened on 19 July
+Folkestone, Dover, Deal and Sandwich to Ramsgate was opened in July

 We in Kent Ramblers have used our intimate knowledge of the area and

-the path to produce a printed guide to the open part of the route (shown
+the path to produce a printed guide to the first section of the route to

 page.
 All profits from this book support the work of the